Naitik234/Learning-Data-Structure/README.md

 I have made following structure in C++.
 ## Structures
 * Stack
-* Que
+* Queue
 * List

+All these structures are using a cNode class which is also included in this repo.
 This Repository contains Constructor, Destructor, Copy constructor, Operator Overloading, Adding or Removing, Reversing list, Push and Pop functions etc.